-Students choose the structured support program for the unique implementation of educational and counseling services that embraces the diversity of their strengths and learning styles.
-Students participating in the program enroll in credit-bearing courses and complete degree requirements as required by the university.
-Program Services and Supports:
+Students choose this structured support program for the unique implementation of educational and counseling services that embraces and values the diversity of their strengths and learning styles.
+We work with students to enhance self-advocacy skills, providing an important link with supportive faculty and staff across campus.
+Students participating in the program enroll in credit bearing courses and complete degree requirements as required by the university.

 - Assistance with course planning and vocational planning

 - Optional participation in the LRP Summer Transition Program

 - Parent Groups

 Continued enrollment in the Program is determined by the student and their Learning Specialist on an annual basis.